liammurray/website-cake/README.md

 ## Yellowcake

 Created with Yellocake started for Gatsby.
-To deploy a new progject with the starter:
+To deploy a new project with the starter:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/thriveweb/yellowcake&stack=cms)

-Once created:
+This clones the starter project to GitHub, deploys the starter then does the following

 - Enable **Identity**
 - Change **Registration Preferences** to **Invite Only**
 - Enable **Git Gateway**
 - Invite users (probably yourself) to enable admin access
   - Open the **Identity** tab and hit **Invite Users**

+Follow up:

+- Create CNAME route15 entry pointing to neflify
+- Enable HTTPS using letsencrypt certificate

 ## Developing